hfaas/com.qubino/README.md

 This app adds support for Qubino Z-Wave modules in Homey.

 ### Changelog
+Version 2.0.8
+* Fixed an issue that caused connected devices to dim to full brightness when being turned on by Homey (via onoff capability)
+* Fixed an issue for the Flush Shutters (ZMNHCD and ZMNHOD) that might cause weird behaviour (especially i.c.w. the invert direction setting)

 Version 2.0.7
 * Removed ZMNHID (Flush On/Off Thermostat) Flow Cards for input 1/2/3 due to firmware issue with device